Lily Murphy: International career

-In February 2024, Murphy received her first call up to the England under-19 team, as a midfielder, for La Nucia tournament fixtures in Alicante, featuring as a substitute in a 3–2 defeat to France, and as part of the starting eleven in a 2–2 draw with Norway.
-In November and December 2024, for the 2025 U19 Championship qualification, she featured in matches against Italy and Poland.
+In February 2024, Murphy received her first call up to the England under-19 team (as a midfielder) for La Nucia tournament fixtures in Alicante.
+She featured as a substitute in a 3–2 defeat to France, and as part of the starting eleven in a 2–2 draw with Norway.
+In late 2024, she featured in U19 Championship qualification matches against Italy and Poland.